ezcater/zeebe_bpmn_rspec/README.md

   expect_input(user_id: 123).
   and_complete

-# Jobs can be completed with data that is merged with variables in the workflow
+# Jobs can be completed with data that is merged with variables in the process
-project_job("my_job").
+activate_job("my_job").
   and_complete(status: "ACTIVATED")
 ```